 History of the East Asian countries - China, Korea, and Japan - has been deeply intertwined with one another, whether politically or culturally.
 It goes without saying that the close connection among the three countries continues today.
-But each country's modern fate in the 19th-20th centuries was anything but similar.
+Each country's modern fate in the 19th-20th centuries, however, was anything but similar.
 China, which had long been the center of the East Asian world, had to experience a century long "humiliation" of foreign interventions before it finally became a socialist country; Japan swiftly transformed itself from a loosely united feudal society into a modern industrial nation-state and eventually imperialistic superpower, colonized Korea, and invaded China; and Korea's road to modernity was informed as well as thwarted by Japanese colonial rule.
 What accounts for these markedly different paths the three countries walked?

 This course aims to introduce students to the historical backgrounds of modern trajectories of the three East Asian countries.
-In doing so, we begin by examining the "early modern" period of each country.
 Besides basic political histories of each country, issues of their social structures, traditional thoughts and beliefs, and indigenous efforts to modernize themselves will be examined as well.

-• International Relations, Yesterday and Tomorrow: Theory, History, and Policy Debates 3 credits (7/2-7/20)
+International Relations, Yesterday and Tomorrow: Theory, History, and Policy Debates 3 credits (7/8-7/26

-John Ikenberry Professor, Princeton University Eminent Scholar, KHU
+John Ikenberry Professor, Princeton University Eminent Scholar, Kyung Hee University